U.S. declares Venezuela a national security threat, sanctions top officials

 “Venezuelan officials past and present who violate the human rights of Venezuelan citizens and engage in acts of public corruption will not be welcome here, and we now have the tools to block their assets and their use of U.S. financial systems,” White House spokesman Josh Earnest said in a statement.

-“We are deeply concerned by the Venezuelan government’s efforts to escalate intimidation of its political opponents.
-Venezuela’s problems cannot be solved by criminalizing dissent,” he added.
+“We are deeply concerned by the Venezuelan government’s efforts to escalate intimidation of its political opponents,” he added.

-Venezuelan Foreign Minister Delcy Rodriguez told reporters that Caracas would respond to the U.S. move soon and later tweeted that Venezuela was calling home its charge d‘affaires in Washington for consultations.
+Venezuela called home its charge d‘affaires in Washington for consultations, and Maduro accused Obama of a “colossal mistake” and “imperialist arrogance” similar to his predecessors Richard Nixon and George W. Bush.

+“President Barack Obama ... has personally decided to take on the task of defeating my government and intervening in Venezuela to control it,” Maduro said in a televised address.

+In response, Maduro said he would on Tuesday ask the National Assembly, controlled by the ruling Socialists, to grant him decree powers - for the second time in his nearly two-year rule through a so-called Enabling Law, which critics blast as a power grab.

+Maduro also paraded the seven officials, hailing them as “heroes” and naming national intelligence head Gustavo Gonzalez, whom Washington accuses of complicity in violence against protesters, as new interior minister.

 The two countries have not had full diplomatic representation since 2008, when late socialist leader Hugo Chavez expelled then-U.S. Ambassador Patrick Duddy.
-Washington at the time responded by expelling Venezuelan envoy Bernardo Alvarez.
+Washington responded by expelling Venezuelan envoy Bernardo Alvarez.

-The list of sanctioned individuals includes: Gustavo Gonzalez, head of state intelligence service Sebin; Manuel Perez, director of the national police; and Justo Noguero, a former National Guard commander who now runs state mining firm CVG.
+The list of sanctioned individuals includes: Gonzalez, the head of state intelligence service Sebin; Manuel Perez, director of the national police; and Justo Noguero, a former National Guard commander who runs state mining firm CVG.
 It also includes three other military officers and a state prosecutor.

 The individuals’ would have their property and interests in the United States blocked or frozen and would be denied entry into the United States.
 U.S. citizens and permanent residents would be prohibited from doing business with them.

-The White House also called on Venezuela to release all political prisoners, including “dozens of students,” and warned against blaming Washington for its problems.
+The White House also called on Venezuela to release all political prisoners.

-U.S. officials told reporters in a conference call that the executive order did not target the Venezuelan people or economy and stressed that upcoming legislative elections should be held without intimidation of the government’s opponents.
+U.S. officials told reporters in a conference call that the executive order did not target the Venezuelan people or economy and stressed that upcoming legislative elections should be held without intimidation of government opponents.

 The sanctions effectively confirm Venezuela as the United States’ primary adversary in Latin America, a label that was for decades applied to Communist-run Cuba until Washington and Havana announced a diplomatic breakthrough in December.

-Commercial ties between Venezuela and the United States have largely been unaffected by diplomatic flare-ups, which were common during the 14-year-rule of Chavez.
+Commercial ties between Venezuela and the United States have largely been unaffected by diplomatic flare-ups, which were common during Chavez’s 14-year-rule.

 The United States is Venezuela’s top trading partner, and the OPEC member in 2014 remained the fourth-largest supplier of crude to the United States at an average of 733,000 barrels per day - despite a decade-long effort by Caracas to diversify its oil shipments to China and India.